• Portfolio

 • ✅ Request a hand check clearly and early (check out this sticker template for 4x5 film)

-• ✅ Print the airport film policies for other visiting countries and keep it ready to share.
+• ✅ Print the airport film policy for other visiting countries and keep it ready to share.

 • ✅ Avoid CT scanners when possible